SamOBrienOlinger/elevate_hackathon_2024-get-a-gig/README.md

 - [Acknowledgements](#acknowledgements)
 - [License](#license)

+There is infinite value, to recruiters and candidates alike, to develop this project further and realize its full potential.
+Why?
+Because no single platform currently offers a truly unified solution with every tool and assessment type, particulalry with an appreciation for the importance of 'soft skills'.
+While using a combination of platforms like LinkedIn, Teal, and Indeed can come close to acheiving this, however the key [future features](#future-features) this platform could offer would fill a rare and significant gap in the market.

 ## [Features](#features)

 - **Hero Section**: A landing page with a call-to-action encouraging users to prepare for tech interviews.